 Staff should recognise that children/young people are capable of abusing their peers.
 The College will take any concerns of this nature very seriously and concerns should be raised in the same way as any other concerns, directly to the Safeguarding Team.
-Peer on peer abuse can take the form of bullying (including cyber-bullying) sexting and any other form of sexual or physical abuse.
-Gender based issues can also occur for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
-(4)
+Peer on peer abuse can take the form of bullying including cyber-bullying.
+Sexual violence and sexual harassment can occur between two children of any sex.
+They can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Children who are the victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
+This will, in all likelihood, adversely affect their educational attainment.
+Sexual violence and sexually harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
+It is important that all victims are taken seriously and offered appropriate support;